HarryPi/VirtualGunMuseum/application/assets/documentation/documentation.md

 #### Housekeeping Links
-You can find the source code for the project at my [GitHub by clicking here!](https://github.com/HarryPi/VirtualGunMuseum) You can view all the X3D files [here (GitHub)](https://github.com/HarryPi/VirtualGunMuseum/tree/master/application/assets/x3dom/models)
+You can find the source code for the project at my [GitHub by clicking here!](https://github.com/HarryPi/VirtualGunMuseum)

+You can view all the X3D files [here (GitHub)](https://github.com/HarryPi/VirtualGunMuseum/tree/master/application/assets/x3dom/models)

+You can find all the models archived in a zip [here (Yes GitHub again)](https://github.com/HarryPi/VirtualGunMuseum/blob/master/arhives.zip)

 #### Application flow ( sequence diagram )
 Before diving into the explenation of how this site was made lets look at a simple sequence diagram of what happens when